Blogger Lars Wirzenius asked followers last year what they liked and disliked about email. He then summarized those email likes and dislikes here.

 But the reality is that, once again, this concern about email actually applies 100-fold to other modern messaging apps.
 There is a much more narrow list of options for messaging apps.
 After you move from historical communication methods of in-person, letters, and more recently, the telephone call (I’ll skip semaphore and smoke signals for now) and move into the internet-based communication world, email is actually the most diverse option available.

 Just because many people seem ‘stuck’ on the Big Four of Email above, doesn’t mean that it’s the reality.
 Granted, when I see a signup sheet with email addresses, a part of me groans as I look down the list and see one Gmail address after one Yahoo address after another.
 My dad used to say “If everyone is thinking alike, then someone isn’t thinking”.
-Well that’s the point of this website: to help people think about some alternate ways.
+That’s the point of this website: to help people think about some alternate ways.

 One other minor point needs addressing here.
 The oligopoly of modern messaging apps is far, far worse than what an email oligopoly would be (which doesn’t exist, as I’ve just argued above).
 Because at least with email, communication outside one’s chosen network is not only possible, but completely natural.
 That isn’t so with modern messaging apps: thou shalt communicate only in-network and if you wish to breach our user base, you will sign up with YAN (Yet Another Network).